AkT-Singh101/AVAX4_degen/README.md

 - **Minting**: Only the contract owner can mint new tokens.
 - **Burnable**: Tokens can be burned when they are redeemed for game items.
 - **Transferable**: Users can transfer tokens between their accounts.
 - **Redeemable**: Users can exchange tokens for game items at predefined prices.
+User can also see the items redeemed by an account

 ### **Game Items Available for Redemption:**
 1. Excalibur (100 DGN)